lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01c.png
     :name: portal_tut05_step01c

-You night want to click on "xy-tbl" in the upper right hand part of the display.
+You might want to click on "xy-tbl" in the upper right hand part of the display.
 This will result in a plot as below:

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d

 Here, a warning is warranted:  converting fluxes from the ForcedSourceOnDiaObject table to magnitudes using the scisql_nanojanskyToAbMag() function can be dangerous.
 This is because the nanojanskyToAbMag() function does not return any value for a negative flux as an argument, and thus any negative fluxes will be lost.
 This is especially important for variability studies, when a negative value of flux is (within errors) consistent with non-detection might be scientifically interesting.

-1.4.
+2.2.
 If you wish, you can restrict the MJD range of your Forced Photometry search to the range covered in DiaObject (shown in the Introduction).
 This will allow you to compare the light curves retrieved from the two tables.
 You can do this by changing the plot parameters in the "chart settings" window such as 930 < MJD-60000 < 1010 - this will retun the plot below:

 .. figure:: /_static/portal_tut05_step01e.png
     :name: portal_tut05_step01e

+.. _DP0-2-Portal-5-Step-3:

-Step 2.
+Step 3.
 Making a multi-band light curve on a single plot
 =========================================================

-2.1.
+3.1.
 Our goal here is to plot a multi-band light curve with flux measurements in different bands appearing in different colors on the same plot.
 This is not currently supported by the Portal functionality, but is in the Portal development plan, to be implemented in the future.
 Beyond various bands appearing in different colors, it is envisioned that it will be possible to add a legend in the plot.
 However, currently there is a relatively simple workaround - see below for the necessary steps.
 We will start with the same query as previously, but with the last line (specifically, AND fsodo.band = 'i') missing (meaning we will not select just the "i" band data).

-2.2  One can add an additional column to the table generated in the previous search.
+3.2  One can add an additional column to the table generated in the previous search.
 This new column would be an ASCII value of the "band" entry, which is currently in the "character" format.
 To add a new column in the table, one needs to click on the 5th icon in the retrieved table, as below.
 Note that in the plot below, we already changed the plot parameters to plot the flux vs.  MJD.

 .. figure:: /_static/portal_tut05_step02a.png
     :name: portal_tut05_step02a